Giovanni Ribisi: Early life

 Ribisi was born in Los Angeles on December 17, 1974.
 His father, Al Ribisi, is a musician who had been the keyboard player in People!, and his mother, Gay, is a manager of actors and writers.
-He is the twin brother of actress Marissa Ribisi and the brother of voice actress Gina Ribisi.
+He is the twin brother of actress Marissa Ribisi and the older brother of voice actress Gina Ribisi.

 Career

 Ribisi began acting when he was young, and was in the 1980s sitcom My Two Dads and in films during the 1990s.
 He had a prominent part as a recurring character in the popular 1990s sitcom Friends, playing the half brother of Phoebe Buffay.
 Later, for My Name Is Earl, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
-Ribisi starred in James Cameron's Avatar.
+By the late 1990s, he began to have significant roles in several successful films.

 In 2016, Ribisi directed a music video for "Siberian Nights", the third single from Ash & Ice by The Kills.

 Ribisi starred as Marius/“Pete” in the Amazon series Sneaky Pete over its three seasons.

+Ribisi had his feature film cinematographer debut in the 2024 independent film Strange Darling.

+Ribisi will play Angelo Dundee, who trained Ali during various parts of his career as a boxer in Amazon Prime Video‘s new Muhammad Ali limited series The Greatest.

+Ribisi is starring in Avatar (franchise) as Parker Selfridge and Horizon: An American Saga as H. Silas Pickering.

 Personal life

-Ribisi married actress Mariah O'Brien in 1997 and together they have a daughter.
+Ribisi married actress Mariah O'Brien in 1997 and together they have a daughter, artist Lucia Santina Ribisi, born that year.
 The couple divorced in 2001.
 In 2007, he began a relationship with indie rock singer-songwriter Cat Power.
 The couple lived together for five years before ending their relationship in 2012.
 Ribisi married English model Agyness Deyn on June 16, 2012, and filed for divorce in January 2015.
 He announced the birth of his fraternal twins with girlfriend Emily Ward in December 2018.

 Ribisi is an active Scientologist.
 He participated in the gala opening of Scientology's Psychiatry: An Industry of Death museum in December 2005.